Jackjack104/Data-Portfolio/README.md

 👋 Welcome to my profile!
 I am a seasoned data analyst with a passion for transforming complex data into clear, actionable insights that drive organizational success.
-My expertise spans analytics, data visualization, and storytelling, equipping me to effectively communicate impactful messages to both technical and non-technical stakeholders.
+My expertise spans analytics, data visualization, and data storytelling, equipping me to effectively communicate impactful messages to both technical and non-technical stakeholders.

 With a Lean Six Sigma Black Belt, I excel in leading projects that enhance communication and teamwork, fostering a culture of continuous improvement and strategic decision-making across diverse teams.
 My approach integrates rigorous analytical methods with a pragmatic understanding of business needs, ensuring that data-driven strategies align with organizational goals.